Confidaunt/quartz_NystarRetired/content/Divinity/Gods/Magiidra.md

 Country: Unknown
 Region: Unknown
 City: Unknown
+Organization:
-Organization: None
+  - None
-Origin: Unknown
+Allies:
-Allies: None
+  - None
+Enemies:
-Enemies: None
+  - None
+Associates:
-Associates: None
+  - None
-isDead: False
+isDead: false
 Cause: None
+draft: false
 ---
 Summary:
 The first red dragon.
 They are considered a god.
-The place of their death became the city of Magido.
+The place of their death became the city of [[Megido]].

 Appearance: